instrumentisto/rust-incubator/3_ecosystem/3_10_threads/README.md

 [`crossbeam`] crate also provides implementation of [scoped threads][5], which allow to borrow values from a stack.
 They are also available in form of [`std::thread::scope`], as of [Rust] 1.63.

-For better understanding [Rust] threads design, concepts, usage, and features (especially [TLS][4] is important and widely used one), read through the following articles:
+To better understand [Rust]'s threads design, concepts, usage, and features (especially [TLS][4] is important and widely used one), read through:
 - [Rust Book: 16.1.
 Using Threads to Run Code Simultaneously][6]
 - [Rust By Example: 20.1.
 Threads][7]
 - [Official `std::thread` docs][`std::thread`]